 The perfect feta cheese to use is made from a combination of goat’s and sheep’s milk.
 Traditionally feta cheese is made of sheep’s milk, though you can find ones made of sheep’s and goat’s milk as well as cows.
 Feta from goat’s milk has a tangier and saltier taste compared to the traditional one and is perfect for this recipe!

-What can I substitute feta cheese with?
+What can I substitute Feta cheese with?

 The recipe is versatile and you can substitute feta cheese with either goat’s cheese or any other hard, salty cheese.
 Goat’s cheese has a sharp and bold taste that perfectly complements the fried zucchini flowers.

-Preparing the Stuffed zucchini blossoms with feta
+Preparing the stuffed zucchini blossoms with Feta

 To prepare these stuffed zucchini blossoms with Feta start by washing the squash blossoms.
 If they are still attached to a small zucchini, then slice and separate them from it.
 Open the flowers and remove the inner pistil.
 Wash the blossoms under running water carefully not to damage the petals.
-Rest them on absorbent kitchen paper for a couple of minutes.
+Rest them on absorbent kitchen paper towel for a couple of minutes.
 Continue by slicing finely the spring onion and mint.
-In a mixing bowl, combine feta cheese, anthotyro, oil, spring onion, mint and seasoning.
+In a mixing bowl, combine Feta cheese, anthotyro, oil, spring onion, mint and seasoning.
 Combine until smooth.

 - Zucchini blossoms can be lightly fried and enjoyed without a stuffing.

 - Add chilli flakes to the batter for a spicy taste.
-Dunk the flowers in the batter and fry them.
+Dunk the flowers in batter and fry them.

 Stuffed Zucchini Flowers with Feta